Isabel Cueto

 Isabel Cueto (born 3 December 1968) is a retired professional tennis player from Germany.
 Her career-high ranking was No. 20, which she achieved in 1989.

 Early life

 Isabel Cueto was born in Kehl to her father, Toni, an electrical engineer who had immigrated from Bolivia, and her mother, Jutta, a German.
 She grew up in Aspach and attended school in Backnang.

 Career

 In 1984, Cueto became the youngest German national champion, winning the final against Elke Renz.
 She also won the German championship in 1986 and 1987.

 Cueto won a total of six titles on the main WTA Tour over the course of her career; five in singles, one in doubles.
 She also won four titles on the ITF Women's Circuit.
 She progressed to the third round at the French Open (1985, 1990) and the US Open (1987, 1988), her best finishes at Grand Slam events.

-She represented the Germany Fed Cup team four times from 1988–1990, playing all four matches in doubles ties.
+She represented the Germany Fed Cup team four times from 1988 to 1990, playing all four matches in doubles ties.
 Her win–loss record was 3–1.